Mary Abbott

 oil on canvas

-signed at lower right; titled verso
+signed at lower right; signed and titled verso

 SOLD